NordVPN full review

 NordVPN: Security & privacy

-It uses the OpenVPN protocol, which is used by many of NordVPN’s rivals and is widely considered to be the recommended choice.
+The service uses 256-bit encryption with the OpenVPN protocol, which is used by many of NordVPN’s rivals and is widely considered to be the recommended choice.
 OpenVPN is an open source protocol, so it’s been thoroughly tested and improved across the board to ensure that it is speedy and reliable.

-Plus, with NordVPN you’ll get the ability to take advantage of double encryption, or Double VPN as the feature is officially named, which means you can chain VPN servers for a higher level of online security and privacy.
+NordVPN has one interesting feature: double encryption or Double VPN as the feature is officially named, which means you can chain VPN servers for a higher level of online security and privacy.

 NordVPN can also connect to The Onion Router (Tor), which is free software designed to enable anonymous communication by directing internet traffic through a huge overlay network.
 This conceals the user’s location, therefore making it tricky for anyone to trace the internet activity and protecting the privacy of its user.